-are successful in different contexts is largely unknown.
-However, there are enough programs, policies, and frameworks being implemented to start to get an idea of what the possibilities are for promoting health equity, oral disease prevention, and health promotion through medical-dental integration strategies.
+However, the documentation of medical-dental integration models is sparse, therefore evidence pointing to which approaches are successful in different contexts is largely unknown.
+There are enough programs, policies, and frameworks being implemented to start to get an idea of what the possibilities are for promoting health equity, oral disease prevention, and health promotion through medical-dental integration strategies.